 - to comply with any law, rule, regulation, lawful and binding determination, decision or direction of a regulator, or in co-operation with any governmental authority.

 This section 7 is our credit reporting policy.
 We may provide consumer credit and/or commercial credit to individuals (including as agent for our financiers), and this policy will apply in such circumstances.
-We may conduct (or our financiers may conduct) a credit check on you, any joint account holders (or for corporate customers, any directors, partners or other authorised representatives) before credit is provided to you.
+We may conduct (or our financiers may conduct) a credit check on you and any joint account holders (or for corporate customers, any directors, partners or other authorised representatives) before credit is provided to you.

 The Privacy Act and this policy do not apply to commercial credit provided to companies or other entities.
 However, this policy will apply where an individual applies for commercial credit or we or our financiers request that a director or other authorised individual guarantees the commercial credit to be provided by us to a company or other entity.
 This policy will only apply in respect of any uses of individuals’ credit-related information as part of any assessment of the creditworthiness of that individual that we or our financiers undertake and any consideration that we or our financiers undertake in relation to an individual’s suitability as a guarantor.